 Living within the community is the perfect way to understand its needs and make a greater, lasting impact.

-My homestay in Zambia connected me with the heart of African villages I would have otherwise struggled to access.
+My homestay in Zambia connected me with the heart of villages I would have otherwise struggled to access.

 So get excited about your homestay and the opportunities it will bring!